-Every day, plants pull greenhouse gas out of the air we breathe and use it to make useful materials.
+Every day, plants pull carbon out of the air we breathe and use it to make useful materials, like leaves and branches.

 Imagine the possibilities.TM>>